 AC™ Harrow Sweet Pear Tree

 AC™ Harrow Sweet pear is developed by Harrow Research Station in Ontario in Canada.
 It is a late ripening cultivar.
 Fruit is medium sized and is comparable to Bartlett.
 The fruit develops an attractive blush.
 Juicy and sweet.
-Tree has good resistance to fire blight.
+Tree has good resistance to fire blight and grows zones 4-8.

 A rootstock primarily controls a tree's size and how early it bears fruit.
 Learn more about our specific rootstocks.